thepurpleblob/moodle-admintool_upgradecopy/README.md

 ## Installation

+In case it's not obvious, this tool should be installed in the Moodle site you are copying the plugins FROM.
+There is no need to install it in the destination Moodle.

 Install as an admin tool so that it ends up in admin/tool/upgradecopy.
 Then go to site admin to complete installation